 As a giant of classical music, it’s no wonder he returned again and again to what is probably the capital city of that genre.
 Bernstein was credited, for example, with reintroducing Mahler’s works to Vienna and was generally much-loved by the Viennese.

 The admiration was such that Bernstein was made an honorary citizen in 1987, a municipal title he shared with other musical greats like Herbert von Karajan and Gottfried von Einem.

 The mutual love affair between city and man was complicated by Austria’s inglorious role in the rise of fascism and antisemitism in the early- to mid-20th century.
 Bernstein first performed in Vienna as early as 1946 (at the Konzerthaus), which is quite astonishing when you consider that just a few months earlier, some of the people enjoying his performance might have happily sent him off to a concentration camp for being Jewish.

-The exhibition explores this intriguing relationship, whose sometimes paradoxical nature perhaps reached its zenith in Bernstein’s work with the Vienna Philharmonic orchestra (famously spared significant denazification immediately after WWII).
-They performed almost 200 concerts together, in Vienna and around the world, beginning at a time when a former member of the SS was still executive director of the orchestra.
+The Bernstein exhibition explores this intriguing relationship, whose sometimes paradoxical nature perhaps reached its zenith in Bernstein’s work with the Vienna Philharmonic Orchestra (famously spared significant denazification immediately after WWII).
+They performed almost 200 concerts together, in Vienna and around the world.
 Music as the key to reconciliation?